AlyssaTang/FutureMakers/README.md

 SkiKit Learn provides supervised and unsupervised learning algorithms but not visualization methods.
 Graphviz, Pandas, or other data analysis libraries are necessary to visualize the data.

+I learned about the steps of machine learning, the ML algorithm framework, and types of machine learning.
+The mentors gave great explanations and analogies to help us better understand the concepts.
+Previously, I hadn't known the difference between standardization (a mean of zero and a standard deviation of one [-1,1]) and normalization [0,1].
+From Ms. Yohn, the scenarios of students feeling excluded and discussing solutions was helpful as a reminder.
 ##